-There is no single Alzheimer personality, just as there is no single human personality.
+There is no single Alzheimer disease personality, just as there is no single human personality.
 All patients must be treated as the individuals they continue to be, even after their social self has vanished.

-Patients with Alzheimer often display abrupt mood swings, and some become aggressive and angry.
+Patients with Alzheimer disease often display abrupt mood swings, and some become aggressive and angry.
 Some of this erratic behavior is caused by chemical changes in the brain.
 But it may also be due to the experience of losing knowledge and understanding of one's surroundings, causing fear and frustration that patients can no longer express verbally.

 The following recommendations for caregivers may help soothe patients and avoid agitation:

 Although much attention is given to the negative emotions of patients with Alzheimer disease, some patients become extremely gentle, retaining an ability to laugh at themselves or appreciate simple visual jokes even after their verbal abilities have disappeared.
 Some patients may seem to be in a drug-like or "mystical" state, focusing on the present experience as their past and future slip away.
 Encouraging and even enjoying such states may bring comfort to both the patient and the caregiver.

 Hygiene and grooming can be major challenges for caregivers.
 Many patients resist bathing or taking a shower.
 Some patients find bathing confusing or frightening.
 Some spouses find that showering with their afflicted mate can solve the problem for a while.
 Establishing a daily and familiar routine can be helpful.